-Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school.
+Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of Governors at the school address.
+Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.

 It is the parental address which will be used in applying the admission criteria.
-This means that, when stating your choice of school, you should give the parental/guardian address at the time of application.
+This means that, when stating your choice of school or academy, you should give the parental/guardian address at the time of application.
 The address of childminders or other family members who may share in the care of your child should not be quoted as the home address.

 If your child has been refused admission, a waiting list is available where priority will be given according to the above criteria based on the information provided at the time of application.
 The waiting list will be open until the end of the Autumn term.